cartalyst/sentry/docs/users/find.md

 #### Find all the Users in a Group

-Finds all users assigned to a group
+Finds all users assigned to a group(s).

 #### Example